Influence of density-dependent diffusion on pattern formation in a refuge: Results for state-dependent diffusivity

-Fig.~\ref{fig:diffusion_Time} provides an illustrative example of the time evolution of the system under adverse conditions except in the refuge, starting from a noisy uniform density around $u_0$, until reaching a long-time profile (which occurs for $t\gtrsim 100$ in the case of the figure).
+Fig.~\ref{fig:diffusion_Time} provides an illustrative example of the time evolution of the system in the presence of a refuge, starting from a noisy uniform density around $u_0$, until reaching a long-time profile (which occurs for $t\gtrsim 100$ in the case of the figure).

-Initially (at $t=0$), the density, hence the diffusivity, are nearly constant (with $ D_{c1}< d\exp(u_0/\sigma)\simeq 0.036<D_{c2}$).
+Initially (at $t=0$), the density, hence the diffusivity, are nearly constant, satisfying $ D_{c1}< d\exp(-u_0/\sigma)\simeq 0.036<D_{c2}$ (according to Eqs.~(\ref{eq:cond1})-(\ref{eq:cond2}), having used $u_0=r=w=1$, $d=1$ and $\sigma=0.3$).
 In a first regime ($t\lesssim 1$), the two-level profile of the growth rate $r(x)$ induces essentially a two-level population density, which in turn molds the diffusivity profile.
-As soon as Eq.~(\ref{eq:cond2}) holds, steady oscillations emerge, with the characteristic wavelength predicted by the linear analysis, close to $w/0.715$~\cite{colombo2012nonlinear}.
+As soon as Eq.~(\ref{eq:cond2}) holds, steady oscillations emerge, with the characteristic wavelength $\Lambda^*$ predicted by the linear analysis.

 In Fig.~\ref{fig:diffusion_Time}, we used $r_{out}=-0.02$, implying a weakly hostile environment.
 In the more lethal case $r_{out}\to-\infty$, the external populations will go extinct.
 Inside the refuge, the higher peaks of the density profile shift towards the center when $|r_{out}|$ grows (not shown), but the qualitative features remain essentially the same.
 Then we will choose $r_{out}=-0.02$ so that the variations outside the refuge are amplified.